 This article contains nothing but major spoilers for Marvel’s The Defenders.
-If you’d prefer a spoiler free review of the series, click here.

 So I have to say, I’m a little surprised by The Defenders.
 While the show is an excellent return to form for Marvel’s stable of Netflix shows, it’s surprisingly light on Marvel Comics mythology.
 That’s not necessarily a bad thing (we don’t need easter eggs in every single scene), but given how jam-packed every other season of the Marvel Netflix shows was, I expected a little more.
 Then again, with all the world building they did in five other seasons of TV, I guess I can kind of understand why this is the way it is.